Battle of Tirad Pass: Aftermath

-According to Filipino writer and historian Nick Joaquin however, the main objective of the Americans was not to pursue Aguinaldo but to keep him away from linking up with the elite Tinio Brigade, which was under the command of Manuel Tinio.
-In his critical book of essays "A Question of Heroes" he notes that Tirad Pass was an "exercise in futility" in that it only allowed Aguinaldo to "run to nowhere".
+According to Filipino writer and historian Nick Joaquin, however, the main objective of the Americans was not to pursue Aguinaldo but to keep him away from linking up with the elite Tinio Brigade, which was under the command of Manuel Tinio.
+In his critical book of essays A Question of Heroes he notes that Tirad Pass was an "exercise in futility" in that it only allowed Aguinaldo to "run to nowhere".

 Del Pilar's diary was recovered among the possessions looted by the victorious Americans, who had stripped him bare of his military decorations, his uniform and his personal belongings, leaving him, as the eyewitness, correspondent Richard Henry Little wrote, "We carved not a line and we raised not a stone, But we left him alone with his glory".
 The exact wording of its poignant final entry, written on the night of December 1, differs somewhat between sources quoting it.
 Two versions are:

 Del Pilar's corpse lay unburied for three days.
 American officer Dennis Quinlan, with a group of Igorots, later buried his body and left a plaque, "Gen. Gregorio del Pilar, Died December 2, 1899, Commanding Aguinaldo's Rear Guard, An Officer and a Gentleman."

 Memorials

 In honor of Del Pilar's heroism, the Philippine Military Academy was named Fort Del Pilar and a historical marker placed at the site of the battle.

 The Battle of Tirad Pass and the death of Del Pilar was also commemorated during World War II when the Japanese-backed government of President José P. Laurel sought to re-kindle anti-American sentiment by reviving memories of the Philippine–American War with the creation of the Tirad Pass Medal.
 The design of the obverse (front) of the medal included a bust of Del Pilar and a view of Tirad Pass.
 The design of the reverse (back) includes the date 1944.
 The Tirad Pass Medal was the only military medal or decoration issued by the Laurel government during the Japanese occupation.

-In 1955, the town where the battle happened was renamed Gregorio del Pilar, Ilocos Sur.
+In 1955, the town where the battle happened, Concepcion, was renamed Gregorio del Pilar, Ilocos Sur.